Mudawana: Moroccan government

 Morocco has been described as a "liberalized autocracy."
 Its constitution grants the majority of executive powers to the monarch, including the power to appoint major ministers and regional governors, and the power to set the priorities of the national agenda; this effectively limits the power of political parties and the elected members of Parliament.
 Many argue that the electoral system's main function is to serve as a means for the monarchy to create and manipulate a dependent class of political elites.
 Practically speaking, despite multiparty elections, the monarchy, and not parliament, is the site of strategic political decision-making in Morocco.

-The King is not only a political leader, but also holds the title "Commander of the Faithful," indicating his role as a religious leader as well.
-The royal family of Morocco, which claims descent from the Prophet Muhammad, therefore enjoys a sense of political legitimacy rooted in Islam and also has the power to dictate the form that Islam takes within Moroccan society.
+The King is not only a political leader, but also holds the title "Amir al-Mu'minin" (Commander of the Faithful), indicating his role as a religious leader as well.
+The royal family of Morocco, which claims descent from Muhammad, therefore enjoys a sense of political legitimacy rooted in Islam and also has the power to dictate the form that Islam takes within Moroccan society.
 As a result, this traditional form of religious authority gives the monarch the political legitimacy to arbitrate the agenda and decisions of a modern, multiparty government.

 Generally speaking, the monarchy, Islam, and the territorial integrity of the Moroccan nation are considered to be the nation's three inviolable "sacred institutions."
 Challenges to these three institutions, whether through questioning the king's authority or the legitimacy of Islamic law as the basis for legal codes, are technically imprisonable offenses.
 These conditions have impacted the process of reforming Moroccan family law significantly.